tensorflow/minigo/RESULTS.md

 policy head should also have had its batchnorm fixed.
 This coincided with a *really* sharp improvement in policy error.

-Around generation 95, we realized the [initial Q-value](http://computer-go.org/pipermail/computer-go/2017-December/010555.html) led to weird ping-ponging behavior inside search, and changed to init to the average of the parent.
+Around model 95, we realized the [initial Q-value](http://computer-go.org/pipermail/computer-go/2017-December/010555.html) led to weird ping-ponging behavior inside search, and changed to init to the average of the parent.

-Around generation 148, we realized we had the learning rate decay time off by an order of magnitude...oops.
+Around model 148, we realized we had the learning rate decay time off by an order of magnitude...oops.
 We also started experimenting with different values for `c_puct`, but didn't really see a difference for our range of values between 0.8 and 2.0.

-Around generation 165, we changed how many games we tried to play per generation, from 12,500 games to 7,000 games, and also increased how many positions each generation was trained on, from 1M to 2M.
+Around model 165, we changed how many games we tried to play per model, from 12,500 games to 7,000 games, and also increased how many positions each model was trained on, from 1M to 2M.
 This was largely due to how we had originally read the AGZ paper, where they say they had played 25,000 games with the most recent model.
 However, with 5M games and 700 checkpoints, that works out to about 7,000 games/checkpoint.
 As we were doing more of an 'AZ' approach, with no evaluation of the new models, we figured this was more accurate.

-Around generation 230, we disabled resignation in 5% of games and checked our resign-threshold false positive rate.
+Around model 230, we disabled resignation in 5% of games and checked our resign-threshold false positive rate.
 We'd been pretty accurate, having tuned it down to about .9 (i.e., odds of winning at 5%) based on our analysis of true negatives.  (i.e., what was the distribution of the closest a player got to resigning who ended up winning)

-Around generation 250, we started experimenting with tree reuse to gather data about its effect on the Dirchlet noise, and if it was affecting our position diversity.
+Around model 250, we started experimenting with tree reuse to gather data about its effect on the Dirchlet noise, and if it was affecting our position diversity.

 We had also been stretching the probabilities pi by raising to 8th power